eeps Resources

 Oh: and while all of the papers are believable, every last one is wrong.

 Erickson, Tim.
-2007.
-"A Pretty Good Fit." submitted to The Mathematics Teacher.
+2008.
+"A Pretty Good Fit."
+The Mathematics Teacher 102(4), pp 256–262.
+Reston, VA: NCTM.
 This article is about the conceptual advantages of using sliders and residuals over automatic least-squares fitting.

 Erickson, Tim.
 2007.
-"Wave Slicing: Exploring Periodic Functions." submitted to The Mathematics Teacher.
+"Wave Slicing: Exploring Periodic Functions."
 Finding the period of periodic data by chopping it up and dynamically superimposing the slices.
 Way cool use of Fathom or Logger Pro.

 Erickson, Tim and Ayars, Eric.
 2005.
 "Fake Papers as Investigation Prompts."
 Physics Education 40 550–555.
 This is a paper about using fake papers like the ones above in the Annals of Plausibility.